Security considerations for Azure Container Instances

 Containers are built from images that are stored in one or more repositories.
 These repositories can belong to a public registry, like Docker Hub, or to a private registry.
 An example of a private registry is the Docker Trusted Registry, which can be installed on-premises or in a virtual private cloud.
 You can also use cloud-based private container registry services, including Azure Container Registry.

 A publicly available container image does not guarantee security.
 Container images consist of multiple software layers, and each software layer might have vulnerabilities.
 To help reduce the threat of attacks, you should store and retrieve images from a private registry, such as Azure Container Registry or Docker Trusted Registry.
 In addition to providing a managed private registry, Azure Container Registry supports service principal-based authentication through Azure Active Directory for basic authentication flows.
-This authentication includes role-based access for read-only (pull), write (push), and owner permissions.
+This authentication includes role-based access for read-only (pull), write (push), and other permissions.

 Monitor and scan container images

 Containers can spread across several clusters and Azure regions.
 So, you must secure credentials required for logins or API access, such as passwords or tokens.
 Ensure that only privileged users can access those containers in transit and at rest.
 Inventory all credential secrets, and then require developers to use emerging secrets-management tools that are designed for container platforms.
-Make sure that your solution includes encrypted databases, TLS encryption for secrets data in transit, and least-privilege role-based access control.
+Make sure that your solution includes encrypted databases, TLS encryption for secrets data in transit, and least-privilege Azure role-based access control (Azure RBAC).
 Azure Key Vault is a cloud service that safeguards encryption keys and secrets (such as certificates, connection strings, and passwords) for containerized applications.
 Because this data is sensitive and business critical, secure access to your key vaults so that only authorized applications and users can access them.

 Considerations for the container ecosystem